Christina McKelvie

-Christina McKelvie (4 March 1968 – 27 March 2025) was a Scottish politician and social worker who was a member of the Scottish National Party (SNP).
-She was the Member of the Scottish Parliament (MSP) for Hamilton, Larkhall and Stonehouse from 2011 until her death in 2025, having previously represented the Central Scotland region from 2007 to 2011.
+Christina McKelvie (4 March 1968 – 27 March 2025) was a Scottish politician and social worker who served as the Member of the Scottish Parliament (MSP) for Hamilton, Larkhall and Stonehouse from 2011 until her death in 2025.
+A member of the Scottish National Party, she previously represented the Central Scotland region from 2007 to 2011.

 McKelvie served as Minister for Equalities and Older People from 2018 to 2023, before being promoted to Minister for Culture, Europe and International Development by Humza Yousaf.
 In February 2024, she was appointed Minister for Drugs and Alcohol Policy, serving in this position until her death.

 Early life

 McKelvie was born in Glasgow on 4 March 1968.
 She grew up in Easterhouse, in the East End of the city, and was educated at St Leonard's Secondary School.
 McKelvie then went on to gain qualifications from Anniesland College, Cardonald College, and the University of St Andrews.
 She worked in the social work services department of Glasgow City Council as a learning and development officer.
 She was an active trade unionist with Unison.